About ASA Clustering

 Syslog monitoring per unit (except for syslogs sent to the console when console replication is enabled).

 RSA Key Replication

-When you create an RSA key on the master unit, the key is replicated to all slave units.
-If you have an SSH session to the Main cluster IP address, you will be disconnected if the master unit fails.
-The new master unit uses the same key for SSH connections, so that you do not need to update the cached SSH host key when you reconnect to the new master unit.
+When you create an RSA key on the control unit, the key is replicated to all data units.
+If you have an SSH session to the Main cluster IP address, you will be disconnected if the control unit fails.
+The new control unit uses the same key for SSH connections, so that you do not need to update the cached SSH host key when you reconnect to the new control unit.